ilasw/solidjs-composables/README.md

 #### Functions

 - Logical
-    - ✅ `useAtom` - utility for using one variable for get/set Accessors;
+    - ✅ `index` - utility for using one variable for get/set Accessors;
     - ✅ `useToggle` - a boolean switcher with utility functions;
 - Browser
     - ✅ `useEventListener` - event listener that unsubscribe on cleanup;